-- data, statistics, forms and maps;

-- regulatory information;

-- educational opportunities;

-- publications and news releases;

-- information on environmental services and safety;

-- information on executive orders, rules and proposals for decisions; - Geographic Information System (GIS) Public Map Viewer; - online filing, reporting and query systems; - automated fee collection; and - information on the Public Assistance email account, Publicassist@rrc.state.tx.us.
+- data, statistics, forms and maps; - regulatory information; - educational opportunities; - publications and news releases; - information on environmental services and safety; - information on executive orders, rules and proposals for decisions; - Geographic Information System (GIS) Public Map Viewer; - online filing, reporting and query systems; - automated fee collection; and - information on the Public Assistance email account, Publicassist@rrc.state.tx.us.

-The Railroad Commission has long recognized the value of its information and strategically positions itself to continually improve access to its data repositories and services through the website to better serve the public.
+The Railroad Commission has long recognized the value of its information and continually works to improve access to its data repositories and services through the website to better inform and serve the public.